 Use the Page Designer

 There are several editors available to you in the Designer—such as Actions, Event Listeners, and so on—but the one you'll likely use most frequently is the Page Designer.
-The Page Designer opens when you click a page or fragment in the Navigator's App UI pane:
+The Page Designer opens when you click a page (or fragment) in the Navigator's App UI pane:

-Description of designercanvasandeditors.png follows
+Description of designercanvasandeditors1.png follows

-Description of the illustration designercanvasandeditors.png
+Description of the illustration designercanvasandeditors1.png

 Along the top of the Page Designer you can see a toolbar, which lets you configure the Page Designer itself: